jakevdp/python-tutorial/python_intro/04_control_flow.md

 Bonus Exercise
 --------------
-Use a nested list comprehension that returns a list of all prime numbers up to any number N.  This will not be the most efficient solution, but it's a fun challenge!  (hint: you'll probably want to use either the built-in python functions ``any`` or ``all``).
+Create a nested list comprehension that returns a list of all prime numbers up to any number N.  This will not be the most efficient solution, but it's a fun challenge!  (hint: you'll probably want to use either the built-in python functions ``any`` or ``all``).